All Episodes

 Telling lies about people, making things up about people.

-And now Howard Dean's joining uh Michael Moore in this in this crusade.
+And now Howard Dean's joining Michael Moore in this crusade.

-Anyway, uh there's this there's a just a boatload, however you want to put it, illegal aliens are just trampling the border, and who knows what diseases they're bringing with them.
+Anyway, there's just a boatload, however you want to put it, illegal aliens are just trampling the border, and who knows what diseases they're bringing with them.

-But it's it's no um it's no accident that there's a measles outbreak in Southern California when we'd already gone to great lengths to eradicate it in this country.
+But it's no accident that there's a measles outbreak in Southern California when we'd already gone to great lengths to eradicate it in this country.

-Yeah, you know, um Snerdlay just asked me a question.
+You know, Snurdly just asked me a question.

 I've been meaning to get to this.

-And your question reminds me of something I meant I would normally have mentioned at the beginning of the process earlier.
+And your question reminds me of something I would normally have mentioned at the beginning of the process.

 It says, how the hell can a snowstorm that hasn't happened be historic?